28

 SIZE: 8¾” in diameter (22 cm).

-NOTIONS: Scissors, a yarn needle, and a 4.50 mm (7) crochet hook.
+RECOMMENDED HOOK SIZE: 4.50 mm (7) crochet hook.

 Scrappy Dots Crochet Potholder from Raffamusa Designs